Jesus calls us to make Disciples, not Converts

 Disciple making is a lifestyle activity and not a program of study.
 It is teaching integrated into unplanned moments and some planned events.
 It is both teaching with words and teaching by example.
 It is being an encouragement to spur others toward Christlikeness.

-Disciple making is teaching others the things we have learned about God's value system of sacrificial love for the benefit of others.
+Disciple making is teaching others the things we have learned about the value system of God: sacrificial love for the benefit of others.
 We show them how this value system is the very best moral system and is always effective for deciding life choices.
 We can show them how it permeates teaching in the Bible and is the most clear and simple model of theology and of Christian living.
 We can show them how this love fulfills the law (making law unnecessary).
 We can show them how this way of life gives them confidence that they are pleasing to God.

 Other things